 With the global population growth, the need for food is increasing day by day at a tremendous rate (Food and agliculture organization, 2016).
-In recent decades, annual food consumption has increased by about 20%, and according to current estimates, food production in developing countries must be 70% higher over the next twenty-five years than their current production to meet the needs of their growing population (Mehrabi and Owhadi, 2014).
+In recent decades, annual food production to meet the needs of their growing population (Mehrabi and Owhadi, 2014).